kevin-jake/exit-debt/frontend/README.md

-# Exit Debt Tracker - Frontend
+# Pay Your Dues - Frontend

 A modern debt tracking application built with React, Vite, and TailwindCSS.